hgrecco/flexparser/README.rst

             lhs, rhs = s.split("<-")
             return cls(lhs.strip(), rhs.strip())

-(using a frozen dataclass is not necessary but I found it very useful)
+(using a frozen dataclass is not necessary but it convenient.
+Being a dataclass you get the init, str, repr, etc for free.
+Being frozen, sort of immutable, makes them easier to reason around)

 In certain cases you might want to signal the parser that his class is not appropriate to parse the statement.